Find free car seats near you

 Click on your state in the menu below to find local information, or check out the National Free Car Seat page for national information:

-How I did the research
+How my team did the research

 My dedication to child passenger safety led me to conduct extensive research into free car seat programs across the United States.
 My research process was crucial in developing an understanding of what makes these programs effective.